load libraries

 plot()

-With multiple covariates, we can call the terms argument.
-The first input is on X, the second is mapped to color, the third to facet.
-This makes visualizing the interactions super easy!
+With multiple covariates, we can use the terms argument, which allows us to aggregate our data within different groups.
+The first term will be our \(x\)-axis, the second will get mapped to color, the third to facet.
+This makes visualizing our interactions super easy!
 Any covariates included in the model but not included in terms are held constant at their means.

 ggeffect(m2, terms = c("ses", "sector")) |>